 Permission & Usage

 Kirstin competed in NCFCA in eight speech categories, as well as both Lincoln-Douglas and Policy debate.
 She ranked in the top 4 at Nationals in three speech events and advanced to debate finals at five tournaments, three of which she won.
 Her favorite accomplishment was receiving first place at Nationals her senior year in Impromptu.
-Kirstin is a student at Wheaton College majoring in music, and enjoys running her own calligraphy business.
+Kirstin is currently a student at Wheaton College majoring in music and enjoys running her own calligraphy business on the side.